Town Officer descriptions follow the committees

 See the Advisory Committee, above, for a description of the duties and term-of-office for the Advisory Chair.

 Historical note: the position of Advisory Chair existed before 1966 under the Village By-laws.
-The position has always been grouped with the Town Chair, Secretary and Town Treasurer in election results.
-Like the other officers (and unlike other committee chairs), this position has always been elected by the general assembly to a one-year term.
+The position was grouped with the Town Chair, Secretary and Town Treasurer in election results.
+Like these officers (and unlike other committee chairs), this position has always been elected by the general assembly to a one-year term.
 [Town Treasurer(s) served a one-year term before the office was re-established in 2008.]
-There are numerous references to the Advisory Chair as an officer in the minutes of the Town Meeting [see Jan 1979 listing of nominees], and in motions of the Town Assembly [see the definition of the Town Treasurer, below].
+There are numerous references to the Advisory Chair as an “officer” in the minutes of the Town Meeting [see Jan 1979 listing of nominees], and in motions of the Town Assembly [see the definition of the Town Treasurer, below].
+At the January 2022 meeting of the Town Assembly, the motion was passed to clarify and define the town “officers,” those being Town Assembly Chair, Advisory Chair, Secretary, Treasurer.
+CAV

 established January 28, 2008 by motion of the Town Assembly (4.1)